spilin/puma_doctor/README.md

 separate process as a daemon to measure puma memory and restart worker when memory threshold reached.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'puma_doctor'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install puma_doctor

 ## Usage

 ### Running from ruby code.